mattr/mattr.github.io/_posts/2018-03-30-testing-rails-engines-with-spina.md

 ```
 Spina defines themes under `config/initializers/themes`.
 This doesn't exist in the default app created under `test/dummy`, nor the `spina.rb` initalizer.

 So you need to add them to the dummy app to load things correctly.
-I haven't tried with the rake tasks/rails generators, but you should be able to do it by calling `rails spina:install` from *inside* `test/dummy` (don't do it from the root, or it will install Spina in your engine rather than in the test app).
+I haven't tried with the rake tasks/rails generators, but you should be able to do it by calling `rails g spina:install` from *inside* `test/dummy` (don't do it from the root, or it will install Spina in your engine rather than in the test app).
 Whichever of the themes you choose, it should match your theme definition in your factory (and so should the site name, for consistency).
 Or if you want to do it manually, you'll need the following:

 ```ruby
 # config/initializers/spina.rb